Welcome to the 3rd Grade

 - The student explores the early Church through scripture.

-- The student learns the Apostles’ Creed, Memorare, and Jesus Prayer.
+- The student learns the Apostles’ Creed and come, Hoy Spirit.

 Reading: Third graders are becoming more independent readers.